 Bow hunters don't need any paperwork to bring your bow into the country, but it is advisable to carry your last hunting licence.

-For those who would rather not travel with firearms we have quality rifles available for use free of charge, we do ask that you either bring ammunition or cover the cost of it.
-We use 7mm Mag, 30-06, 300 win mag or 7mm08 for younger hunters.
+For those who would rather not travel with firearms we have quality rifles & ammunition available for use free of charge.
+We have 7mm Mag, 30-06, or 7mm08 with suppressors available.
 These are good calibers for New Zealand trophy hunting.
 Before starting the hunt you can shoot at the range to make sure your comfortable and shooting well with the rifle.